Dieudonné Gaucho Debohi

-Dieudonné "Didi" Gaucho Debohi (born 15 January 2001) is an Ivorian professional footballer who plays as a defensive midfielder and centre-back for club Caen.
+Dieudonné "Didi" Gaucho Debohi (born 15 January 2001) is an Ivorian professional footballer who plays as a defensive midfielder and centre-back for Ekstraklasa club Raków Częstochowa.

 Career

 In 2021, Gaucho Debohi joined Finnish side Klubi 04 on loan, the reserve team of HJK.
 On 31 January 2022, he signed for French club Caen on loan until the end of the season, with a mandatory purchase option.
 He was assigned to the club's reserve team.
 On 30 August 2022, it was confirmed that Gaucho Debohi had signed a two-year contract with Caen.
 In the first half of the 2022–23 season, he was described as the "best player" on Caen's reserve team, and made his first two professional appearances in Ligue 2.

 On 21 December 2022, Gaucho Debohi appeared as a substitute in a 3–0 Coupe de France win over AF Virois.
 However, he was serving a suspension due to an accumulation of yellow cards while playing for the reserve team, resulting in AF Virois qualifying over Caen due to his appearance in the match.

+On 15 May 2026, Gaucho Debohi agreed to a two-year deal with a two-year option with Polish Ekstraklasa club Raków Częstochowa, beginning with the 2026–27 season.